 Jolene Koehler, MA/CAS, NCSP is the Chapter H Co-Representative for Chemung, Livingston, Schuyler, Steuben and Yates counties.
 Jolene is a school psychologist at Campbell-Savona Elementary School in Savona, New York.
 In addition, she serves as a Positive Behavior Interventions & Supports (PBIS) coach, CPSE & K-6 CSE/504 Chairperson for the elementary school, and is a coach for Girls on the Run (GOTR) of the Southern Tier.
 Her professional interests include therapy dogs and ADHD.
 She is currently training her curly-coated retriever, Keukeley to become a certified therapy dog.
 Jolene can be reached at Jolene.Koehler@nyasp.org.

-Jessica Hussar, Psy.D., NCSP, is the Rural Initiatives Chair .
+Jessica Hussar, Psy.D., NCSP, is the Rural Initiatives Chair.
 Dr. Hussar earned her MA/CAS and Psy.D. in school psychology from Alfred University.
 She also graduated summa cum laude with a BA in psychology from the University at Albany.
-Dr. Hussar is a NYS Certified School Psychologist and a Nationally Certified School Psychologist practicing in the Owego Apalachin Central School District at the elementary level.
+Dr. Hussar is a NYS Certified School Psychologist, a NYS Licensed Psychologist, and a Nationally Certified School Psychologist practicing in the Owego Apalachin Central School District at the elementary level.
 She has practiced school psychology at all levels from Pre K through High School.
-Dr. Hussar is currently studying for the licensing exam in professional psychology (EPPP), she hopes to take the exam soon and become a NYS licensed psychologist in the near future.
-Her professional interests include organizational and systems level change initiatives, RtI and MTSS for academics, behavior, and social-emotional intervention, leadership in school psychology, the role and function of school psychologists, and rural school psychology.
+Dr. Hussar is also an adjunct instructor at SUNY Broome where she teaches an introduction to psychology course.
+Her professional interests include organizational and systems level change initiatives, MTSS, leadership in school psychology, the role and function of school psychologists, and rural school psychology.
 Dr. Hussar can be reached at Jessica.Hussar@nyasp.org.

 Jennifer Strodl Potrzeba, M.A. is a Chapter I Co-Representative for NYASP (Broome, Chenango, Delaware, Otsego, Tioga, and Tompkins counties).
 Jen is a practicing school psychologist for a K-12 school in rural Franklin, NY.
 Her areas of professional interest include assessment and intervention for reading difficulties and learning disabilities, data-driven instruction, and cognitive behavioral therapy.
 Jen can be reached at firstname.lastname@example.org.